The payroll response in a challenging year

 Q: How has Payslip responded?

 MH: Payslip responded quickly to some of the key issues that global payroll professionals spoke to us about.
-We very quickly implemented a Rapid Response Solution which involved helping teams set up a process for the remote delivery of global payroll.
+We very quickly implemented a Rapid Response Solution back in March which involved helping teams set up a process for the remote delivery of global payroll.

 The objective of this solution was to minimize global payroll disruption during the Covid-19 crisis and equip teams quickly with technology tools that would help with things like: